 "It doesn’t matter what you think you want and it doesn’t matter what you do because you only create in life what you are".
 (Jim Fortin)

-The overall consulting market is still attractive, despite the slowdown of the past months.
+The overall consulting market is still attractive despite the slowdown of 2023.
 But that market - more than ever before - is also crowded, noisy, and challenging.
-Most consultancies seem to forget they need to stand out from the crowd to be successful.
+Most consultancies seem to forget they must stand out from the crowd to succeed.

-The majority is easily replaceable because they don’t have an expert positioning.
+Most are easily replaceable because they don’t have deep expertise to solve high-value client problems.
 They might get hired because of their pricing, not because they’re the best in their field.

 To create a different reality in your life and career, you must be clear about what you want.

-Even though it might first sound like a waste of time, thinking about the bigger picture and working on your positioning are the two most rewarding and effective tasks you can complete.
+Even though it might first sound like a waste of time, thinking about the bigger picture and maximising the value delivered to a narrow audience are the two most rewarding and effective tasks you can complete.

 Once you have clarity and purpose, you’ll attract more of that.
 You’ll pull clients who want to work with you because they believe you fit their values.
 Additionally, they’ll also appreciate your expertise.